d12frosted/elpa-mirror/gnu/consult-readme.txt

 You probably guessed from the name that this package took inspiration from [[https://github.com/abo-abo/swiper#counsel][Counsel]] by Oleh Krehel.
 Some of the Consult commands originated in the Counsel package or the [[https://github.com/raxod502/selectrum/wiki/Useful-Commands][Selectrum wiki]].
 The commands have been rewritten and greatly enhanced in comparison to the original versions.
-In particular all Selectrum-specific code has been removed, such that the commands are compatible with the =completing-read= API.

 Code contributions:
 - [[https://github.com/oantolin/][Omar Antolín Camarena]]